itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.2.Caching expensive calculations/Deep Dive- how to tell if a calculation is expersive.md

 ### prons and cons of useMemo
 useMemo won’t make the first render faster.
 It only helps you skip unnecessary work on updates.

-### test the performance with an artificial slowdown
+## test the performance with an artificial slowdown
 Keep in mind that your machine is probably faster than your users’ so it’s a good idea to test the performance with an artificial slowdown.
 For example, Chrome offers a CPU Throttling option for this.

+## How to get the most accurate timings
+Also note that measuring performance in development will not give you the most accurate results.
+(For example, when Strict Mode is on, you will see each component render twice rather than once.)
+To get the most accurate timings, build your app for production and test it on a device like your users have.